santiago-sanitation-systems/Santiago.jl/README.md

 fewSys = select_systems(allSys, 6)

-## 4) scale massflows for 100 units
+## 4) scale massflows for 100 people

 fewSys = scale_massflows.(fewSys, 100)

 ```
+The slowest parts are `build_systems` and
-The slowest part is `build_systems`, therefore we cache the output in
+`massflow_summary!`.
+Therefore we could cache the output as shown in this
-this example.
-Steps 2 and 4 are fast and can be iterated quickly.
+example.
+Steps 2 and 4 are fast and can be quickly adapted to new cases.

 ## Multi-threading